upscalesoftware/http-server-mock/README.md

 This project implements a HTTP server that responds to recognized requests with static body and headers.
 Virtually any part of a request, including headers, can be configured to influence a response being returned.
-Mapping rules between requests and responses is declared in a JSON configuration file.
+Mapping between requests and responses is declared in a JSON configuration file.

 While being a general-purpose server, the project is particularly geared towards REST APIs.
 REST API of any complexity can be declared in the configuration with no programming involved.